Stuart Forster looks at the 2018 Tall Ships Race in Sunderland.

 Illustrating photography is by Why Eye Photography, a north-east based photography company specialising in travel, food and drink, events and portrait photography.
 Want to commission a shoot?
 Get in touch by calling 07947 587136 or via the Why Eye Photography website.

-Stuart Forster, the author of this post, is an award-winning journalist.
-He is based in the north-east of England and available for commissions.
+Stuart Forster, the author of this post, is an award-winning travel writer from northeast England.

 Thank you for visiting the post about the 2018 Tall Ships Race in Sunderland.
 If you’re planning on visiting Wearside, take a look at this post about things to do in Sunderland.